Feat-FeAR/logSpace/content/docs/coding/git_survival.md

-    In any Linux-only project you can force `LF` EOL in __every copy__ (working tree, index, local repo, and remote) of every text file of the project by using the following settings at `project` level (commands are to be executed under the local working directory):
+    In any Linux-only project you can force `LF` EOL in __every copy__ (working tree, index, local repo, and remote) of every text file of the project by using the following settings at `local` level (commands are to be executed under the project working directory):
     ```bash
     git config core.autocrlf input  # See above.
     git config core.eol lf          # When Git needs to change line endings to